bubblegumsoldier/kiwi/README.md

 Alternatively, if you want to build or deploy the app somehow you might want to follow the [official instructions by ionic](https://ionicframework.com/docs/v1/guide/publishing.html).
 All necessary files for deploying the app as a web-app can be found in the `www` folder.
 You can start the app by opening the index.html.
+Once the www/ folder exists, using the docker-compose-deploy.yml, can also start the webapp in a docker container, using `docker-compose -f docker-compose-deploy.yml up --build`